 - Pink Trillium Trillium Hardy Planting Zones - 4-9 Sun or Shade - Part sun, shade Mature Height - Under 6" to over 3' Mature Width - 4-12" Bloom Season - Spring Gardener Status - Beginner

 Pink Trillium – Trillium grandiflorum.

-This plant has white blooms.
+Pink Trillium has white blooms.
 It blooms from April to June.this plant is excellent for naturalizing.
-Trillium Grandiflorum, Pink Trillium has no insect problems except for snails and slugs.
+Trillium Grandiflorum, Trillium has no insect problems except for snails and slugs.
 This plant is commonly called wood lily.

 Trillium comes from a family that is home to over 30 different kinds of trillium.
 Each one looks the same except for one crucial factor being the color of its bloom.
 This plant has a fragrant bloom which is light pink with a white or red center and attracts many birds, bees or hummingbirds.
 The flower is made up of 3 sepals, and each one has 3-6 petals.
 Deer love this plant in the fall months before the blooms fall off.
 It is a hardy and nutritious plant to many animals.
 There are many different kinds of trilliums, pink trillium, painted trillium, red trillium, and blue trillium to name a few.

 Pink Trillium does go by additional names including White Trillium, great white trillium, large-flowered trillium, Triple Blanc or White Wake Robin.
 No matter what you decide to call it, this beautiful herbaceous perennial is native to Eastern North America and is a favorite of gardeners.
 Out in nature, this plant is observed to be in high lands with fertile soil.
 It is especially thriving in the Appalachian Mountains.